google/shadertrap/docs/shadertrap_language.md

     - `SKIP_BYTES count` for some positive integer `count` that must be a multiple of 4
     - `type count` for some positive integer `count`, where `type` is one of `byte`, `int`, `uint` or `float`, and where `count` is a multiple of 4 if `type` is `byte`

 `FORMAT` is an optional parameter that specifies the format of the data that will be compared.
-If `FORMAT` is specified, it should be followed by at least 1 `format_entry_i` componen.
+If `FORMAT` is specified, it should be followed by at least 1 `format_entry_i` component.
 The data is then  formatted by processing the `format_entry_i` components as follows, with respect to `offset`, a byte offset into the buffer, initialised to 0:

-- If `format_entry_i` is `SKIP_BYTES count` then offset is incremented by `count`.
-This allows padding or irrelevant data to be skipped.
+- If `format_entry_i` is `SKIP_BYTES count` then `offset` is incremented by `count`.
+This allows padding or irrelevant data to be ignored.

 - If `format_entry_i` is byte count then count successive bytes from the buffers are compared, starting from position offset, with any byte-level differences reported, after which offset is incremented by `count`.